 Give engaged students a venue to display the skills they have acquired and experience support from.

 Bring the public to your venue.
-Watch friends, peers, educators, parents, siblings, grandparents and educators come to experience your RGMC and support students and education.
+Watch friends, peers, educators, parents, siblings, and grandparents have fun at your RGMC and support students and education.

 Guide Teams to victory!
 Any adult (18 years or older) can be a Team Leader…a teacher, parent, grandparent.